Boukos/MIDS_W205_E2/README.txt

 # MIDS_W205_E2
 MIDS W205 Exercise 2
+Matthew Nelson

+This twitter application is designed to intake streaming data from twitter (live tweets), parse and count the individual words from these tweets and store the resulting tally’s in a postgres relational database.
+This database is then queried to serve up high level information regarding the words and their counts through two python scripts (designed to be interacted with at the command line).
+One script shows the counts for all words, or any specific word if passed as an argument.
+The other script shows all words and their counts where their counts are between two integers passed as an argument.

 To run the application:
 1. Launch a “UCB MIDS W205 EX2-FULL” Amazon AWS instance.